 When a District school denies a student's enrollment in a Program course or enrollment as a fulltime Program student, the District will provide in writing a "good cause" reason for the denial.
 Such good cause determination will be based upon a determination that the enrollment is not in the student's best educational interest.
-Where enrollment is denied, the following process will be utilized:
+Where enrollment is denied, the student/parent/guardian may seek review of the decision in the same manner as the District allows review from denial of enrollment in an in-class course.

 - 1. The District will notify the student and the student's family in writing of the right to appeal denial of Program enrollment to the Board of Education; and - 2.
 The family will be given an opportunity to present the reasons for their appeal to the Board at an official Board meeting; and - 3.
 The District, at such Board meeting, will provide the basis for its determination that Program enrollment was not in the student's best educational interest; and - 4.
-The written submissions by the family and the District will be incorporated into Board minutes; and

-- 5. The Board's written decision and the reason for that decision will be provided to the family within thirty (30) days of such Board meeting; and - 6.
+The written submissions by the family and the District will be incorporated into Board minutes; and - 5.
+The Board's written decision and the reason for that decision will be provided to the family within thirty (30) days of such Board meeting; and - 6.
 The family may appeal the Board's determination to the Department of Elementary and Secondary Education.
 The Department shall provide their decision within seven (7) calendar days.